 If you need any further information, please contact Sarah Nickels from the Tatong Memorial Hall Committee on 0417 595 193.

-Jake and Sam Bowtell's concept of filming 2018's Wall to Wall Street through the eyes of people viewing the event across the weekend has come to fruition with the release on Killer Pig Productions You Tube channel last week of 'A View from the Street - Wall to Wall 2018'.
-Throughout the Wall to Wall weekend Jake, Sam and young film maker Jack Johnson sought out community called in to NEA for breaks, cameras over their arms.
+Jake and Sam Bowtell's concept of filming 2018's Wall to Wall Benalla street art through the eyes of people viewing the event across the weekend has come to fruition with the release on Killer Pig Productions You Tube channel last week of 'A View from the Street - Wall to Wall 2018'.
+Throughout the Wall to Wall weekend Jake, Sam and young film maker Jack Johnson called in to NEA for breaks, cameras over their arms.

 'I'm so excited that this is finally out to the public!
 Local brothers from Killer Pig Productions have done another killer job--they were up at the crack of dawn and on site filming all weekend for this year's Wall to Wall.
 Great job, fellas, and thanks to Matt Katsis Music for the killer tunes'.
 Michaela Alexander, 'The Gallery Gigs' event manager, NEA.